 And it comes highly recommended.
-Suddenly so much of what Lara says – makes sense!
+Suddenly so much of advice I’ve previously been given makes sense!

 I’m only at the beginning of the book and already have pages of ideas and ‘grey time’ thoughts scrawled down for myself, and although I have many insights to share I’m just going to pick one point to share which is to re-clarify exactly what a good strategy really is.

 I paraphrase from the text;

 “A good strategy should have coherence, coordinating actions, policies and resources so as to accomplish an important end … Having conflicting goals, dedicating resources to unconnected targets and incompatible interests, makes for bad strategy.